HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/run_model.rst

 **Step 2: Conda environment**

 You will find a YAML file in the ``config`` directory named ``dem_conda_environment_X.yml`` or similar.
 Using this file, create a new Conda environment.
 Instructions on how to create a Conda environment from file can be found `here <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file>`_.
-If you're not familier with Conda, take a look at this `user guide <https://docs.conda.io/projects/conda/en/latest/user-guide/index.html>`_.
+If you're not familiar with Conda, take a look at this `user guide <https://docs.conda.io/projects/conda/en/latest/user-guide/index.html>`_.

 **Step 3: Data files**